 The approximate percentage of the course assessed by coursework is as follows:

 The percentage of the course assessed by coursework is 100%.

 You will receive feedback on all practice assessments and on formal assessments undertaken by coursework.
 Feedback on assessment performance is available upon request from the module tutor.
 Feedback is intended to help you learn and you are encouraged to discuss it with your module tutor.

 We aim to provide you with feedback within 10 working days of hand-in (practice assessments) and 15 working days of hand-in (formal coursework assessment).

 Where could this course take you?

-The HND is also a recognised route to a BSc (Hons) in Applied Computing in only one more year.
+The HND is also a regular route to a full degree.

 What costs will you incur?

 It is not possible to confirm fees for future academic years but the maximum increase each year will not exceed the rate of inflation as measured by the Consumer Price Index (CPI)

 The following course-related costs are included in the fees: